Rafael Mandelman

 Rafael Mandelman (born October 17, 1973) is an American attorney and politician currently serving as the president of the San Francisco Board of Supervisors, representing District 8.

 Early life

 Mandelman grew up in Laguna Beach, California with his mother.
 His parents divorced when he was three.
 His mother had various mental disorders and was regularly in and out of the hospital.
 At 11 years old, his relatives convinced Mandelman to move to San Francisco, where his paternal grandmother was.
 But she was too old to take care of him so he lived between homes.
-Mandelman attended Brandeis Hillel Day School and Lick-Wilmerding High School.
+Mandelman, who is Jewish, attended The Brandeis School of San Francisco and Lick-Wilmerding High School.

 Mandelman earned a B.A. in History from Yale College, a Master of Public Policy from Harvard’s John F. Kennedy School of Government, and a J.D. from UC Berkeley’s School of Law.

 Political career

 Mandelman ran to represent District 8 in the 2010 San Francisco Board of Supervisors election, placing second against Scott Wiener.

 Mandelman was elected to the City College of San Francisco Board of Trustees in November 2012.

 On January 8, 2025, Mandelman was elected unanimously as the President of the Board of Supervisors.
 He is the third LGBTQ+ Board President, and the first in over twenty years.